VMDL/NLU-Assignement-1/README.md

 In order to test the [assigment](https://github.com/VMDL/NLU-Assignement-1/blob/main/Assignment.ipynb) it is required a Jupyter Notebook.

-The library used are spaCy and NLTK as required by the assignment.
+The libraries that have been used are spaCy and NLTK as required by the assignment.

-The only additional package to be installed is: pytextdist in order to compute the Levenshtein distance which is required to compute the distance in the optional part of the assignment, moreover the command:"!pip install pytextdist" has been already included in the source code.
+The only additional package to be installed is: pytextdist in order to compute the Levenshtein distance which is required to compute the distances in the optional part of the assignment, moreover the command:"!pip install pytextdist" has been already included in the source code.

 ## Test setting